toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Instead of clicking the Split button, type 'split' in the category input to automatically create a new split transaction.

 ## Add a Toggle Splits Button to the Account(s) toolbar
-Clicking the Toggle Splits button shows or hides all sub-transactions within all split transactions. *__Note__: you must toggle splits open before editing a split transaction!*
+Clicking the Toggle Splits button shows or hides all sub-transactions within all split transactions.

 ## Auto Adjust Split Transactions
 When entering split transactions, each additional split will be auto-filled with the current remaining amount.